-Perendale fleeces are fairly rare in the United States, and are in demand by handspinners.
+Perendale fleeces are quite rare in the United States, and are in demand by handspinners.
 More information about the characteristics of Perendale fleeces is available here.
-We sell our fleeces at present at the Maryland Sheep and Wool Festival (each May), as well as at the Shenandoah Valley Fiber Festival (each September).
+We sell our fleeces at present at the Maryland Sheep and Wool Festival (each May; typically selling out), as well as at the Shenandoah Valley Fiber Festival (each September; again, typically selling out).
 We occasionally also post our fleeces to online groups.
 And of course we always welcome handspinners to come to our farm to select fleeces for themselves!

 Prices vary according to the age of the sheep, its color (natural colored fleeces being priced slightly higher than white fleeces), and the quality of the fleece.
-Lamb fleeces (typically softest) are valued more highly by handspinners, as are fleeces from natural colored (black) sheep and fleeces with a lot of “crimp” (typically associated with a finer micron count).
-Our fleeces range in quality and price from $12/lb for “next-to-the-skin soft” lamb fleeces, to $3/lb for “bargain basement” fleeces best reserved for stuffing pillows or dog beds.
+Lamb fleeces (typically softest) are valued more highly by handspinners, as are fleeces from natural colored (black) sheep and fleeces with a lot of fine “crimp” (typically associated with a finer micron count).
+Our fleeces range in quality and price from $18-$20/lb for “next-to-the-skin soft” lamb fleeces, to $4/lb for “bargain basement” unskirted fleeces best reserved for stuffing pillows or dog beds.

-Perendale sheep, originating as a Romney x Cheviot cross, is a “longwool” breed, although often fine enough in micron count (28-35 microns) to more properly qualify as a “medium” breed.
+Perendale sheep, originating as a Romney x Cheviot cross, are a “longwool” breed, although often fine enough in micron count (28-35 microns) to more properly qualify as a “medium” breed.
 The “Fleece & Fiber Sourcebook” notes that Perendale is “easy and pleasant to spin”, and that its “slightly crisp quality should help texture patterns show up nicely in knitted or woven textiles”.
 Perendale fiber is best known for its “Nice, even crimp; open staples; yarns with light weight and warmth for their size, because they are high bulk”.
-Fleeces typically average a staple length of at least 5” and a micron count of 28-32.
+Fleeces typically average a staple length of at least 5”.
 We sell by the whole fleece only.
 More information on Perendale fleeces is available at: https://perendale.org/perendale-characteristics/

-Most of our fleeces will be offered for sale on Facebook; contact us for details.
-Also please contact us in advance if you’d like us to reserve a fleece from a particular lamb or adult sheep.
+Please contact us in advance if you’d like us to reserve a fleece from one of our lambs or adult sheep.